 The MA degree requires a minimum of 40 credit hours of academic courses in Communicative Disorders and Sciences, not including clinical practicum credit.
 Actual requirements may exceed that number of hours, however, since the MA program is also designed to fulfill the academic and clinical requirements for the Certificate of Clinical Competence.
 Thus, requirements will vary with the student’s undergraduate background.

 A general course of study for the entire MA program.
-It is intended as a guide to help student in planning their course of study each semester.
+It is intended as a guide to help students in planning their course of study each semester.

-The sequence and length of clinical practicum / externship is dependent on an individual's demonstration of clinical competencies as outlined by the Americal Speech-Language and Hearing Association.
+The sequence and length of clinical practicum / externship is dependent on an individual's demonstration of clinical competencies as outlined by the American Speech-Language and Hearing Association.

-6. Thesis: A thesis is not required for the M.A. degree but is an option strongly recommended for all students who expect to apply at any time for doctoral study.
+A thesis is not required for the MA degree, but is an option strongly recommended for all students who expect to apply at any time for doctoral study.
 The thesis option may be completed with a minimum of 37 credits (speech-language pathology) in academic courses and 6 credits in thesis guidance.
 All thesis candidates will be required to pass an oral examination on the thesis topic at the completion of the thesis.